NREL's employment policies reflect our commitment to providing a safe and nondiscriminatory workplace in accordance with federal and state laws.

 - Best number to reach you (optional).

 Employment at NREL is contingent upon your compliance with all NREL and U.S. Department of Energy (DOE) safety protocols and mitigation efforts directed at the COVID-19 pandemic.
-At present, NREL requires all employees to be immunized against COVID-19.
-Upon hire, new employees must be prepared to provide proof of vaccination on your first day of employment.
-All employees must have completed vaccinations by Nov.
-1, 2021.
+NREL recommends employees be fully vaccinated for COVID-19.

 Site Access and Work Authorization